queueit/KnownUser.V3.RubyOnRails/README.md

       secretKey = "" # Your 72 char secret key as specified in Go Queue-it self-service platform eventConfig = QueueIt::QueueEventConfig.new
       eventConfig.eventId = "" # ID of the queue to use
-      eventConfig.queueDomain = "xxx.queue-it.net" # Domian name of the queue - usually in the format [CustomerId].queue-it.net
+      eventConfig.queueDomain = "xxx.queue-it.net" # Domain name of the queue - usually in the format [CustomerId].queue-it.net
       # eventConfig.cookieDomain = ".my-shop.com" # Optional - Domain name where the Queue-it session cookie should be saved
       eventConfig.cookieValidityMinute = 15 # Optional - Validity of the Queue-it session cookie.
 Default is 10 minutes
       eventConfig.extendCookieValidity = true # Optional - Should the Queue-it session cookie validity time be extended each time the validation runs?
 Default is true.